HurlesGroupSanger/indelible/README.md

 **Note**: If you get some error about pysam not being able to load specific libraries (like openssl, libbz2, etc.) that is a pysam problem.
 Please see the pysam website to get help.

+**Note**: The above data resources will only work if you run Indelible using the the human GRCh37 reference.
+Instructions for rebuilding these resources for other genome builds is below.

 ## Configuration